Outdoor Furniture: A Guide for the 4 Seasons

 It’s the perfect

-time to start planning and prepping your outdoor space
+time to start prepping your outdoors for the warmer weather.

 Be mindful of the weather so you’re aware of ever-changing weather conditions.
-It’s a good idea to check on your outdoor furniture periodically throughout the seasons as something may have come loose.
-This way you can catch anything if it were to come up!
+It’s a good idea to check on your outdoor furniture periodically throughout the seasons, this way you can catch anything if it were to come up!